akarsh-enciphers/beta-Threads/content/challenges.md

 ### Failure to invalidate the session after password change

+**About**: In many application once a user changes his password then the application directs him to login page and end his session from everywhere wherever his account was open (on different computers, mobiles).
+This is a good way to secure user information.

 ### Clickjacking

+**About**: Clickjacking is an attack that tricks a user into clicking a webpage element which is invisible or disguised as another element.
+This can cause users to unwittingly download malware, visit malicious web pages,provide credentials or sensitive information, transfer money, or purchase products online.

+Reference to Learn more: [Clickjacking](https://owasp.org/www-community/attacks/Clickjacking)

 ### Bruteforce of password leading to account takeover

+**About**: If the Password policies are not followed by the application strictly then it gets very easy to get an user password which can be done by bruteforcing with the Help of BurpSuite.

 ## High